Link Search Menu Expand Document

 Regression

-When an unexpected behavior change is introduced into previously-working Function, because of a change made to the code base, often in other functions for unrelated functionality.
+When an unexpected Behavior change is introduced into a previously-working Unit, because of a change made to the code base, often in other units for unrelated functionality.

 Automated Tests are designed to catch regressions as soon as they occur, making it easier to diagnose the change that caused the regression, as well as detecting the regression in the first place.